Ajdarbey Mosque

+Overview

-The project of the mosque was made by the architect Zivar bey Ahmadbeyov, and the construction was sponsored by Haji Ajdar bey Ashurbeyov.
+The project of the mosque was made by the architect Zivar bay Ahmadbayov, and the construction was sponsored by Haji Ajdar bey Ashurbeyov.
 The Kanni-Tepe city quarter, where the mosque was built, was at the time filled by one-floor private houses.
-The building of the mosque has an angle of approximately 45 degrees with Krasnovodskaya Street, so that the building could be better appreciated.
+The building of the mosque has an angle of approximately 45 degrees to Krasnovodskaya Street so that the building could be better appreciated.
 For the same purpose, it was built on the slope of the hill.

-The architecture is simple; there is big domed prayer room and a minaret next to it.
+The architecture is simple; there is a big domed prayer room, with a blue interior to the dome ceiling, and a minaret next to it.
 An iwan is from the east of the prayer room, and a mihrab is from the south and the west.
 The dome is put on a tall tholobate, to enhance the volume.
 There is extensive and fine stone carving covering the walls.
 It was made by Salman Atayev, who also worked on other buildings in Baku constructed in the 1910s.

+During Soviet occupation of Azerbaijan, worship at the mosque ceased; and was resumed following World War II.
+A grant of 3 million manats was awarded in 2010 by President Ilham Aliyev to restore the partially damaged mosque and Aliyev opened the restored mosque in 2011.